AlessandroMascherpa/events-collector/README.md

 ### OpenDOC

-Web API online documentation is available at address: http://localhost:8090/events-collector/swagger-ui/
+Web API online [documentation](http://localhost:8090/events-collector/swagger-ui/) is also available when the service is running.

 ### Events counting